baobab-tech/waterconflict/README.md

 # Classify headlines
 headlines = [
-    "Taliban attack workers at the Kajaki Dam in Afghanistan", "New water treatment plant opens in California"
+    "Military groups attack workers at the Kajaki Dam in Afghanistan", "New water treatment plant opens in California"
 ]